tabish-27/New-Portfolio/README.md

-# 💼 Akhilesh Gupta — Portfolio
+# 💼 Tabish Javed — Portfolio

 Welcome to my personal portfolio website!
 I'm a **Full Stack Web Developer** dedicated to crafting seamless, user-friendly, and scalable digital experiences.
 This portfolio showcases my projects, skills, and journey as a developer.